• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (2) Does the company voluntarily establish other functional committees in addition to the Compensation Committee and the Audit Committee?

 (3) Does the company establish a standard to measure the performance of the Board, and implement it annually?
-And submitting the results of performance assessments to the board of directors and use them as reference in determining compensation for individual directors, their nomination and additional office term.
+And submitting the results of performance assessments to the Board of Directors and use them as reference in determining compensation for individual directors, their nomination and additional office term.

 (4) Does the company regularly evaluate the independence of CPAs?